 Microbiology’s transformation to fully Open Access

-Having published advances across the field of microbiology for 75 years, Microbiology – the Microbiology Society’s founding journal – will transition to fully Open Access (OA) in 2023.
-Find out more about what this means from our Editors below.
+Having published advances across the field of microbiology for 75 years, Microbiology – the Microbiology Society’s founding journal – has transitioned to fully Open Access (OA) for 2023.
+Find out more about the benefits of Open Access from the Editors of Microbiology in the video below.

 An Open Access future with the Society

 This exciting new chapter for this established journal indicates the Society’s commitment to an Open Science future.
 Submit now to:

 Expand your reach

 Open Access research can be read by anyone, anywhere in the world, with no restriction on reading, sharing, or reusing.

 Increase your impact

 Articles published Open Access in Society journals get on average twice the citations and 3.7 times the usage of paywalled content, based on data from Web of Science across all Society journals.